sonujaiswal450/shopease-a-E-commerce-platform/README.md

-# 🛍️ Shopsy — A Modern eCommerce Experience with Admin Superpowers 🚀
+# 🛍️ Shopease — A Modern eCommerce Experience with Admin Superpowers 🚀

 > “Turning ideas into products and code into impact.” — Sonu

-Welcome to **Shopsy**, a complete eCommerce web application I built as my final year project.
+Welcome to **Shopease**, a complete eCommerce web application I built as my final year project.
 Designed to be simple, powerful, and user-friendly, Shopsy offers customers a seamless shopping experience and gives the **admin full control** over the platform through a secure, functional **Admin Panel**.

 Shopsy was a core highlight of my portfolio and significantly contributed to my successful application to **Gemen University**.